Last Updated on March 14, 2023

 Each number represents the mercury concentration mean average, in parts per million (PPM).
 In almost every country worldwide, the maximum allowed mercury level in commercially-sold fish is 0.5PPM (source: SGS).

-Note: Safe Catch is a US brand of tuna that tests every fish for mercury and can ensure low mercury levels.
+Note: Safe Catch is a US brand of tuna that tests every variety of fish for mercury and can ensure low mercury levels.
 You can find more about Safe Catch on my recommended pregnancy-safe foods page.

 |Type of Tuna||Average PPM Mercury Level|